pulyaevskiy/firebase-functions-interop/README.md

 Write Firebase Cloud functions in Dart, run in Node.js.
 This is an early development preview, open-source project.

+> From version 1.0.0-dev.4.0 of this library depends on the official Functions SDK
+> version 1.0.0 or higher which introduced some **breaking changes**.
+See
+> [UPGRADING.md][] for more details and instructions.

 ## What is this?

 `firebase_functions_interop` provides interoperability layer for